Posts

 Image

 The Davidson River through Pisgah National Forest, North Carolina - License our images here .
 We got a campsite in the Hemlock Loop of the Davidson River Recreation Area.
 No electricity, but potable water across the street.
-Nights were cold, days were awesome.
-This recreation area is at the entrance of Pisgah National Forest coming from the city of Brevard - the biblical name means "summit", or so is said.
-The forest is a paradise of waterfalls and white squirrels.
+Nights were cold.
+Days were awesome.
+This recreation area is at the entrance of Pisgah National Forest coming from the city of Brevard - the biblical name means "summit", or so it's said.
+This forest is a paradise of waterfalls - check this post and this one - and white squirrels.
 A couple of centuries ago, the Davidson brothers landed in this spot of Transylvania County.
 No worries, no Dracula around here.
 View from the trail: The Davidson River close to Brevard.
 A few hiking trails crisscross the recreation area.
 Some allow mountain bikes.
-One follows the river and ends in Brevard - there is a Walmart there.
-From this trail we saw the o
+One follows the river and ends in Brevard - there is

 Image